Hamedius/watchdog_website/README.md

 ## Features

 - 🔁 **Automatic checks via GitHub Actions**
-  A workflow in `.github/workflows/` runs `watchdog.py` on a schedule (e.g. every few minutes / hours).
+  A workflow in `.github/workflows/` runs `watchdog.py` on a schedule.

 - 🌐 **Multiple websites**
-  A list of target URLs is stored in `status.json`.
-The script loops through them and sends HTTP requests.
+  The list of target URLs is stored in `status.json`.

 - ✅ **Status tracking**
-  For each website, the script updates fields like:
+  For each website, the script updates:
   - HTTP status (up / down)
-  - Status code (e.g. 200, 404, 500)
+  - Status code (e.g., 200, 404, 500)
   - Last check timestamp

 - 📄 **Static JSON output**
-  The `status.json` file can be used by a separate frontend (static site) to show a simple status dashboard.
+  `status.json` can be used by another frontend or dashboard.

 ---